 In the case of the feed composition, the concentrations of the mixture components are varied simultaneously as they are present in the upstream harvest and therefore cannot be controlled independently.
-More specifically, the feed composition follows 2 perturbations between the 530th and the 610th minute.
-The first change corresponds to a +10% increase from the base case value () and the second to a -10% decrease respectively, while the system is left to stabilize in between.
+More specifically, the feed composition follows 2 perturbations between the 530th and the 610th minute (Figure 3).
+The first change corresponds to a +10% increase from the base case value (Table 2) and the second to a -10% decrease respectively, while the system is left to stabilize in between.
 The variation window 10% has been experimentally predefined by the Morbidelli Group and corresponds to repetitive variations that result from the upstream process used for the production of the mAb studied in this work.
 The changes applied to the feed composition result in <10% changes in the eluted quantities.

-To summarize, it is observed () that the most significant deviation in the output profiles occurs from changes in the modifier concentration.
+To summarize, it is observed (Figure 4) that the most significant deviation in the output profiles occurs from changes in the modifier concentration.
 This is followed by changes in the feed composition, while the flow rate seems to have no significant effect on the quantity of the eluted components.
 It should be underlined that both the modifier concentration and the inlet flow rate can be controlled by the operator.
 Conversely, the feed composition depends on the upstream process and cannot be controlled.
 Nevertheless, in standardized processes, the variation range of the composition of the feed stream can be experimentally predefined, thus allowing us to treat it as measured disturbance with known bounds.
 Consequently, based on the sensitivity tests presented here, the system is reduced to a 1 x 3 input – output system with the modifier concentration as the sole input and the integrals of the outlet concentrations of the three mixture components as outputs.